Hong Lei (diplomat): Official statements

+Human rights and censorship

 After US concerns over Chinese government crackdown on dissent in 2011, Hong, as MFA spokesman, urged the United States to stop interfering with other countries' affairs and "to reflect on its own human rights issues."
 In May 2012, he referred to the Chen Guangcheng case in a news briefing stating that the "US side should draw a lesson from the relevant incident with a responsible attitude" and "take necessary measures to prevent similar incidents."
 When asked if Chen should return to China after his escape to the US, Hong replied that he should abide to Chinese laws and regulations due to him being a Chinese citizen.

 In 2013, he commented that "relevant media should tell right from wrong" after 140,000 Chinese web users voted in an online petition to ban CNN in China.

+South China Sea dispute

-In January 2016, Hong urged the Philippines to increase their "education and indoctrination" of Filipino fisherman regarding the South China Sea.
-He stated that three Filipino fishing boats have illegally entered the Scarborough Shoal and did not abide by China's management.
+In February 2013, Hong rejected the Philippines' attempt to take China for international arbitration regarding the South China Sea.
+He urged the Philippines to increase their "education and indoctrination" of Filipino fisherman regarding the disputed area after an incident involving three Filipino fishing boats in Scarborough Shoal in January 2015.
 Hong defended the actions made by China's coast guard saying that it is in "accordance with the law".